Find Grad Schools

 130 Yearly Graduations

 The 3rd most popular school in the country for engineering-related fields majors who are seeking their master's degree is Duke University.
 Roughly 16,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $63,450 per year, while in-state graduate students, on average, pay $62,620 per year.
+The average in-state tuition for full-time undergraduates is $60,435 per year, while in-state graduate students, on average, pay $60,220 per year.
 During the most recent year for which we have data, 130 people received their master's degree in engineering-related fields from Duke.
-Around 8% of these students were from an underrepresented racial-ethnic group, and 48% were women.
-Those who complete their master's degree in engineering-related fields at Duke University make a median salary of 105,490.
+About 38% of this group were women, and 11% were students from an underrepresented racial-ethnic group.

 124 Yearly Graduations

 Florida International University comes in at #4 on our list of the most popular colleges offering master's degrees in engineering-related fields.
 Roughly 58,800 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,721 per year, while in-state graduate students, on average, pay $9,119 per year.
 During the most recent year for which we have data, 124 people received their master's degree in engineering-related fields from FIU.
-Of these students, 42% were women and 64% were members of underrepresented racial-ethnic groups.
-Data shows that FIU graduates that hold this degree go on to make a median salary of $105,490.
+Around 61% of these students were from an underrepresented racial-ethnic group, and 31% were women.

 109 Yearly Graduations

 New Jersey Institute of Technology comes in at #5 on our list of the most popular colleges offering master's degrees in engineering-related fields.
 Roughly 11,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $15,616 per year, while in-state graduate students, on average, pay $22,534 per year.
+The average in-state tuition for full-time undergraduates is $15,198 per year, while in-state graduate students, on average, pay $21,932 per year.
 During the most recent year for which we have data, 109 people received their master's degree in engineering-related fields from NJIT.
-Around 29% of these students were from an underrepresented racial-ethnic group, and 30% were women.
-Those who complete their master's degree in engineering-related fields at New Jersey Institute of Technology make a median salary of 105,490.
+Around 34% of these students were from an underrepresented racial-ethnic group, and 34% were women.

 #6